Tiffany glass: Drapery glass

 Drapery glass refers to a sheet of heavily folded glass that suggests fabric folds.
 Tiffany made abundant use of drapery glass in ecclesiastical stained glass windows to add a three-dimensional effect to flowing robes and angel wings, and to imitate the natural coarseness of magnolia petals.
 The making of drapery glass requires skill and experience.
 A small diameter hand-held roller is manipulated forcefully over a sheet of molten glass to produce heavy ripples, while folding and creasing the entire sheet.
 The ripples become rigid and permanent as the glass cools.
 Each sheet produced from this artisanal process is unique.

-Cutting techniques

-In order to cut streamer, fracture or ripple glass, the sheet may be scored on the side without streamers, fractures or ripples with a carbide glass cutter, and broken at the score line with breaker-grozier pliers.

-In order to cut drapery glass, the sheet may be placed on styrofoam, scored with a carbide glass cutter, and broken at the score line with breaker-grozier pliers, but a bandsaw or ringsaw are the preferred.